Home » QoL and PLHIV »

 The health concerns domain is about how someone feels about their own health.
 It includes health-related worries and energy.
 It also includes how easy they find it to manage HIV and HIV treatment.

-Measuring health-related quality of life among people with HIV using PozQoL
+Using PozQoL to measure health-related quality of life among people living with HIV

 Working through the PozQoL questions with patients or clients helps clinicians and support workers to better understand how their patient or client is faring.
 Because there are only 13 questions, the process is fast and simple.
 Service providers can gain immediate insights into a client’s health and needs.
-This leads to improved quality of care and better health outcomes for PLHIV.
+This can lead to improved quality of care and better health outcomes for people living with HIV.